17 Tricks Stores Use To Make You Spend More Money

-This year, 140 million Americans are expected to shop on Thanksgiving and the days immediately following it, according to the National Retail Federation.

-But in hoping to take advantage of Black Friday sales, will stores take advantage of shoppers?

-From supermarkets to department stores, retailers are carefully engineered to get you to spend the most money possible.
+You may not have been planning on it, but the store certainly was.
+From supermarkets to clothing boutiques, shopping hubs are carefully engineered to get you to spend the most money possible.

-If you want to beat retailers at their own game, then you’d better learn how they think.
+Want to beat retailers at their own game?
+Then you’d better learn how they think.

 Once you enter, there's the shopping cart.
 This invention was designed in the late 1930s to help customers make larger purchases more easily.